The Role of Government

 as they themselves do not have “Mandrake Syndrome”.
 Law B disregards

-person does not have “Mandrake Syndrome” they must offer some form of
+does not have “Mandrake Syndrome” they must offer some form of support.
+Not

-support.
-Not only does this law tear away the ability to decide for ones own
+only does this law tear away the ability to decide for ones own action, but it

-action, but it forces an action upon a person.
-This law enslaves each individual
+forces an action upon a person.
+This law enslaves each individual into servitude

-into servitude to those who have “Mandrake Syndrome”.
-Resistance of this
+to those who have “Mandrake Syndrome”.
+Resistance of this slavery is the

-slavery is the penalty of law.
-Law B also forces those with “Mandrake
+penalty of law.
+Law B also forces those with “Mandrake Syndrome” to accept

-Syndrome” to accept the support of those without “Mandrake Syndrome”.
+the support of those without “Mandrake Syndrome”.
+These people with

-These people with “Mandrake Syndrome” become the masters of the enslaved
+“Mandrake Syndrome” become the masters of the enslaved through this law.

-through this law.
-Whether witting or unwitting, willing or unwilling, this law
+Whether witting or unwitting, willing or unwilling, this law creates slaves and

 Law C though initially seems non-damaging.
 It does not force the initial